frequency-chain/frequency/designdocs/delegation.md

 # Delegations
-This document describes the permissioned delegation of actions, largely, but not limited to, account creation and announcing messages by the owner of an MSA id` on chain on behalf of the owner of another MSA id`.
+This document describes the permissioned delegation of actions, largely, but not limited to, account creation and announcing messages by the owner of an MSA id on chain on behalf of the owner of another MSA id.

 ## Table of Contents
 * [Context and Scope](#context-and-scope)